• Skip to primary navigation

 • Sub the pumpkin puree with pureed sweet potato.
 Although the pumpkin flavor in this recipe is everything it is still delicious with sweet potato.

 • Add some diced sweet potato or squash.
-You can add in some diced sweet potato or squash right when you add in the beans, tomatoes, pumpkin and stock.
-Cook the chili until the potatoes or squash are tender and cooked though.
+You can add in some diced sweet potato or squash right when you add in the beans, tomatoes, pumpkin, and stock.
+Cook the chili until the potatoes or squash are tender and cooked through.

 • Switch up the spice blend.
-Use any chili spice blend you like in this pumpkin chili, although I really think that the cinnamon adds a nice hint of flavor and really brings out the flavors of the pumpkin.
+Use any chili spice blend you like, although I really think that the cinnamon adds a nice hint of flavor and really brings out the flavors of the pumpkin.

 Chili Topping Ideas